strategineer/personal-website/content/blog/2025-01-23/index.md

 I ran the Maze of the Blue Medusa megadungeon module using the Shadowdark RPG rules through the Foundry virtual tabletop over the course of 4 months between September 2024 and January 2025.

-Now, I'll go over the lessons learned about each of these parts seperately and then cover the insights gained from combining them all together for the campaign.
+Now, I'll go over the lessons learned about each of these parts separately and then cover the insights gained from combining them all together for the campaign.

 {{< toc >}}